johnnycockerill/milestone-project-2/README.md

 <img src="assets/images/wireframe_image_2.png">

-The team statistics section for team 1 develops as the game progresses (see below), at the start of play it not show.
+The team statistics section for team 1 develops as the game progresses (see below), at the start of play it will not show.

 <img src="assets/images/wireframe_image.png">